-It’s true!
-I can find something interesting just about anywhere, whether it be the architecture, the food, cultural events, nature and landscapes, or the people.
+If you're like me, you can probably find something interesting just about anywhere, whether it be the architecture, the food, nature and landscapes, or the people.
 I can't actually think of any place I've traveled where I haven't been able to find something of interest.

-So, given that there are compelling aspects to every destination, when money is an issue, the decision about where to travel can be based on something else.
-When travel is the goal, and money is the obstacle, how do you decide where to go?
+Given that there are compelling aspects to every destination, the decision about where to travel can be based on something else.
+When travel is the goal, and also the obstacle, how do you decide where to go?

 How to Choose a Destination when Travel Is the Goal

 - Is there a destination where you could have free accommodation?
-Is your cousin in New York away on business, leaving her apartment empty?
-Does your friend’s family have a cottage that they are not using?
-Do you know someone who is traveling and would appreciate a housesitter?
-I once stayed in the home of friends while they were off exploring Namibia.
-By booking in advance, I was able to take a train for less than $100 return, and enjoy experiencing life in a culturally stimulating town less than two hours away, but a world apart from my life in Canada's largest city.
+Does someone in your circle of friends and family have a cottage they are not using?
+Do you know someone who is away from home who would appreciate a house-sitter?
+I once stayed in the home of friends while they were off traveling.
+By booking in advance, I was able to take a train for less than $100 return, and enjoy experiencing life in a town less than two hours away, but a world apart from my life in Canada's largest city.
 There are other reasons that someone might have a home sitting empty at this time, so it might be worth asking around.